AwfulDarkness0110/modules_products_compare/README.md

 If you have another template, you must copy the files inside your new template.

 Important note :
-Before to activate the modules, you must remove the old activatited in Design section about these modules index page categories page favorites page featured page products new page specials page products listing page products search page
+Before to activate the modules, you must remove the old activated in Design section about these modules

+- index page
+- categories page
+- favorites page
+- featured page
+- products new page
+- specials page
+- products listing page
+- products search page

 After removed, you can activate module products comparison in all these files.

+Important activation
+-Activate Layout / Left and Right boxe : Product comparison (boxes) -Activate Configuration / SEO / Social networking / Meta Modules / Products comparison

 Implementation:
 - Download the module on the markeplace
-- Install the modules
+- Copy all directories inside Shop except ModulesInfosJson
 - Copy the modules_products_compare.json into ClicShopping/Work/Cache/Github (manual installation)

+Marketplace :
 - Marketplace link : https://www.clicshopping.org/forum/files/file/165-modules-products-comparison/